Frogs and Toads of Washington

 The Northern Red-Legged Frog has a red belly that is spotted.
 The dorsal ridge is full on the frog.

-The Pacific Tree Frog is the only native tree frog in the state.
+The Pacific Tree Frog is the only native tree frog in the state of Washington.
 Its really a chorus frog too, not even a Hyla Tree Frog.

 The Western Toad lacks a cranial crest which separates it from the other toads in the state.